 At the end of the poem, the speaker is granted a glimpse of what is “Beautiful and wild” in the hawk (and thereby a glimpse of the wild God and its beauty), but this glimpse is transitory, and the speaker, like the “soft feminine feathers” of the dead hawk, remains sheathed in the embodied complexity of “reality.”

-In this too brief and elliptical commentary what I’m trying to provoke is a sense that the poem does not function as an argument that might pivot on the assertion that it might be better to kill a man than a hawk and to suggest instead that it functions as a drama of consciousness that is occasioned by the pain of the actual hawk and the dilemma of how to respond.
-In the poem the status of being human, and human awareness as well, are problematic and problematized.
-It is, like it or not, more natural, more within the order of things, for a man to kill a man than a hawk, which is perhaps why there are laws against such killing.
+In this too brief and elliptical commentary what I’m trying to provoke is a sense that “Hurt Hawks” does not function as an argument that centers on the assertion that killing a man would be better than killing a hawk and to open, instead, the possibility that the poem functions as a drama of consciousness that is occasioned by the pain of the actual hawk and the speaker’s dilemma of how to respond to it.
+In the poem both the status of being human and human awareness, consciousness, are problematic and problematized.
+It is, like it or not, more within the order of things for a man to kill a man than a hawk, which is perhaps why there are laws against such killing.
 But for a man to kill a hawk is in some sense both unnatural and unnecessary.
-The pain of the situation draws from the speaker the recognition that he would be more natural, more within the dynamic of “the wild God of the world,” in killing a man and that his killing the hawk has a certain sentimentality to it that is akin to the blindness of “communal people” and reflects his identity as one of these “people” even as he attempts to overcome “blindness” and face up to what he can see without recourse to such notions as “redemption” and “salvation.”
-It this is at least in part the case, “Hurt Hawks” is no more a poem of didactic statement than is William Stafford’s “Traveling through the Dark” (and I hope it isn’t amiss to note here Stafford’s deep love for Jeffers’ work).
-In both poems, there is loss and dismay and the temptation to give into what Stafford terms a “swerving” that is humanly understandable, perhaps psychologically necessary, but finally conflicted and problematic and a temptation to evade the reality of chance violence, death, and one’s participation in it.
+The hawk’s physical pain and the speaker’s emotional pain in recognizing it forces the speaker to recognize that he would be more natural, more attuned to the “the wild God of the world,” in killing a man and that his killing the hawk has a certain sentimentality to it that is not only akin to the blindness of “communal people” but also reflects the extent to which he is one of these “people,” even as he attempts to overcome “blindness” and face up to the pain of reality without recourse to such notions as “redemption” and “salvation.”
+If this is at least in part the case, then “Hurt Hawks” is no more a poem of didactic statement than is William Stafford’s “Traveling through the Dark” (and Stafford’s deep love for Jeffers’ work is worth noting here).
+In both poems, there is loss and dismay and the temptation to give in to what Stafford terms a “swerving” that is humanly understandable, perhaps psychologically necessary, but finally conflicted and problematic.
+The temptation to swerve is the temptation to evade the reality of chance violence, death—and one’s participation in it.

-In one sense, we do not need the letters to force us to read against the grain of our preconceptions and our simplistic assumptions about Jeffers to discover that the poem is dramatic rather than didactic or that the status of the “I” is problematic and the voice far from naïve or simplistically unitary, but in another sense, the long history of our misreading and our superficial reading and our dismissive reading of Jeffers that has continued for decades shows how much we do need the letters, especially if we want from Jeffers not only an archive of significant and powerful poems but also a matrix from which we can craft significant poems in the present that engage our complex relationship to nature and our being in and of it and the problematic complexities of consciousness that can both confront us with glimpses of the wild God of the world and blind us to it.
+In one sense, we do not need the letters to force us to read against the grain of our preconceptions and our simplistic assumptions about Jeffers and thereby to discover that the poem is dramatic rather than didactic.
+Nor do we need the letters to discover that the status of the “I” in “Hurt Hawks” is problematic and to recognize that the voice in the poem is far from naïve or simplistically unitary.
+But the letters have the power to recontextualize the poems and thereby challenge and disrupt the long history of our superficial, dismissive misreadings of Jeffers.
+We do, that is, very much need the letters, and especially we need them if what we want from Jeffers is not just an archive of significant poems but also a matrix from which we can craft significant poems in the present and thereby engage our complex relationship to nature and the problematic dynamics of consciousness that can both enable us to glimpse the wild God of the world and blind us to it.